Lady Colin Campbell: Marriage and family

 On 23 March 1974, after having known him for only five days, she married Lord Colin Ivar Campbell, the younger son of the eleventh Duke of Argyll.
 She has said of him, "He had the strongest personality of anyone I had ever met – he simply exuded strength, decisiveness and charm."
 However, their relationship quickly soured.
 The couple split after nine months over the scandal surrounding her physical characteristics at birth, and divorced after 14 months.
 She successfully sued several publications that claimed she was born a boy and had subsequently undergone a sex change, and accused her former husband of selling the untrue story for money.
-Her stepmother-in-law was Margaret Campbell, Duchess of Argyll, who was friends with Dame Barbara Cartland, step-grandmother to Diana, Princess of Wales.
+Her stepmother-in-law was Margaret Campbell, Duchess of Argyll, who was friends with Dame Barbara Cartland.

-In 1993, she adopted two Russian boys, Michael 'Misha' and Dimitri 'Dima', both of whom appeared on MTV's 2018 reality television show The Royal World calling themselves "Count".
+In 1993, she adopted two Russian boys, Michael 'Misha' and Dimitri 'Dima', both of whom appeared on MTV's 2018 reality television show The Royal World, calling themselves "Count".

 In 2013, she bought Castle Goring, a Grade I listed country house in Worthing, Sussex.
-The property is the ancestral family home of the poet Percy Bysshe Shelley (although he never lived there) and the former seat of the Shelley baronets.
+The property is the ancestral family home of the poet Percy Bysshe Shelley (although he never lived there) and the former seat of the Shelley baronets of Castle Goring.